Vertical Federated Learning: Concepts, Advances and Challenges: Preserving Data Privacy and Defending Against Attacks

 Different from data leakage attacks, whose target is to invade privacy and steal data, the target of malicious backdoor attacks is to mislead the VFL model or harm its overall performance on the original task.
 Typically, passive parties are the backdoor attackers, while the active party is the victim since only the active party has labels.
-In the rest of this section, we summarize existing backdoor attacks and defenses.